hackle/blog-rust/raw/dishonest-code-void-vs-unit.md

 ## Fake composition

-People say `unit` lends better to composition, but they leave out the most important bit: composition OF WHAT?
+People say `unit` lends better to composition, but they leave out something important from such assertions: composition OF WHAT?

 The implementation of a function returning `unit` is usually not `return unit`, but much like `void`, it's possibly full of side-effects: interacting with file system, databases, external services, launching a missile, *the whole universe*.

 But what's the problem with composing side effects?
 Suppose we have `unit`.

 ```CSharp
 Unit WriteToConsole(string prompt);    // yes, Unit!